 Jinahie (“my wings” in Arabic) is an Egyptian-American performance artist and social justice activist.
 Now in the fifth year of her national tour, Jinahie performs at colleges and universities across the country.
 In the process, she has collected hundreds of Potluck Poems, a collaboration among strangers in which a poem is completed during live performances by the contribution of a line from each audience member.
 Jinahie has performed at Sundance Film Festival, the U.S. Department of Education, United Nations, Smithsonian Institution, the Kennedy Center, and was a featured performer during a showing of the Pulitzer-Prize winning drama, Ruined, during which she had the honor of performing for Michelle Obama.
 Her latest endeavor, The Virgin Obsession, is an ongoing project that collects anonymous interviews to explore global traditions, value-systems, and myths surrounding female virginity.

-Bre Seals studied the arts of ballet, modern, and jazz dance, with a heavy background in lindy hop & swing dance.
-Receiving her academic dance training at the California Institute of the Arts (Valencia, CA) in 2012, and currently a senior Dance Major, Technical Theatre Minor with a concentration in lighting design at Howard University (Washington D.C.), she’s been granted unique opportunities to work and train with various international and renowned choreographers.
+Bre Seals articulates her feeling of service to the community through choreographed dancing, colorful depictions of artistry, and her spirit of joy through movement.
+A native of Atlanta, GA, she studied the arts of ballet, modern, and jazz dance, with a heavy background in lindy hop & swing dance.
+She graduated from Tri Cities Visual Performing Arts Magnet High School, received her academic dance training at the California Institute of the Arts (Valencia, CA) and is currently a senior Dance Major, Technical Theatre Minor at Howard University (Washington D.C.).
 Motivated to tell stories from her own lens and dance style, in 2013, The SEALS Dance Project was founded as a pre-professional dance company.
 As an Artistic Director, Bre Seals finds true hope and purpose in producing her work, as it serves as a testimony and lesson to others.
-As she embraces the ability to associate sound with color, Bre Seals is giving the opportunity to share her unique ability of experiencing the sensation of colors in a way that only her choreography brings justice to describe.

 Dean Carnegie is a graduate of the Chavez College of Magic, a school that teaches the art of stage manipulation magic.
 He is also an accomplished sleight of hand artist and award winning performer.
 Dean has been a full time entertainer for 20 years, logging in nearly 8000 performances.
 His diverse magical abilities allow him to work in many different venues including the corporate market, fairs, festivals, and television.